abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l -m-5d
    find object modified 5 days ago or earlier
 $ l -m5d
    find object modified exactly 5 days ago

+## AUTOMATED REMOVAL

+Removal is readily guarded nicely, needn't to test it first by omitting options below as it'll prompt the user to confirm the deletion process if there is any find result
+-no  :  to remove all orphan link of the main find result -0    :  to remove all zero size file or empty directory of the find result -rm  :  to remove all of the main find result

 ## EXCLUSION